 \subsection{Time Complexity}

-Before delving into the analysis of time complexity, it is essential to acknowledge that achieving excellence in all aspects of utility, privacy, and time is almost impossible.
-Because striking a better utility-privacy trade-off often necessitates additional time investment for searching.
-For instance, DP equally perturbs all gradient elements, without considering the inherent privacy information contained in each gradient element.
-In contrast, Soteria addresses this limitation by estimating the privacy information of each gradient element and selectively pruning those with the highest privacy information, resulting in an improved utility-privacy trade-off.
-However, this estimation process incurs additional time costs.
+Before analyzing time complexity, it is essential to recognize that achieving excellence in all aspects of utility, privacy, and time is almost impossible.
+Generally, improving the utility-privacy balance demands additional time investment.
+Consider DP, which equally perturbs all gradient elements without considering their privacy information.
+In contrast, Soteria estimates the privacy information of each gradient element and selectively prunes those with the highest privacy information, thereby improving the trade-off but at the cost of extra time incurred by the estimation process.

-DP, GQ, and gradient pruning, none of which necessitate extra forward-backward propagations, are discussed together.
-DP generates noises for each gradient element, GQ quantizes each gradient element, and gradient pruning sorts and then removes part of gradient elements.
-By assuming the model of interest owns a total of $\mathcal{N}$ parameters, the time complexity of both DP and GQ scales linearly with the number of parameters, $\mathcal{O}(\mathcal{N})$.
+DP, GQ, and gradient pruning, none of which necessitate extra forward-backward propagation, are discussed together.
+DP generates noises for each gradient element, GQ quantizes each gradient element, and gradient pruning sorts and then removes part of the gradient elements.
+Assuming a model with $\mathcal{N}$ total parameters, the time complexity of both DP and GQ scales linearly with the number of parameters, $\mathcal{O}(\mathcal{N})$.
 For gradient pruning, the dominant factor is the sorting time complexity, \ie, $\mathcal{O}(\mathcal{N} \log (\mathcal{N}))$.

-Soteria focuses on pruning gradients in the final fully connected layer.
-This entails a meticulous evaluation of the privacy information associated with each individual gradient element residing in the layer.
-Given that the total count of parameters contained within the layer to be denoted as $\mathcal{N}_{last}$, and the time complexity of once forward-backward propagation of the global model is $\mathcal{O}(S_1)$.
-Soteria necessitates executing forward-backward propagation a specific number of times, corresponding to the number of neurons in the layer.
+Soteria estimates privacy information for each gradient element in the fully connected layer\footnote{Typically, a fully connected layer comprises around 1024 neurons.}.
+Given that the total count of parameters contained within the layer is to be denoted as $\mathcal{N}_{last}$, and once forward-backward propagation of the global model holds a time complexity of $\mathcal{O}(S_1)$.
+Soteria iteratively performs forward-backward propagations a specific number of times, corresponding to the number of neurons in the layer.
 Consequently, the overall time complexity of Soteria can be expressed as $\mathcal{O}(\mathcal{N}_{last} \cdot S_1)$.
-The number of elements in a typical fully connected layer is usually $1024$.